bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Yeah, that point, the ephemeral anchor, it shrinks right down.
 So it's pretty good.
 And at that point, you start to go, yeah, it's a bit of a wash.
-And output's still not free, but, it's cheap nine bytes nine bytes Someone's on the math.
+And output's still not free, but, it's cheap.

+Mark Erhardt: 00:40:19

+Nine bytes.

+Rusty Russell: 00:40:20

+Nine bytes, Someone's on the math.
 Cool.
 So yeah, yeah that look that that's definitely the where we want to get to and again, it's an Maybe no one will notice if it takes a while to get there, but definitely it's one of those, the engineers look at these things and see problems.
 And this is one of the problems we see and we crossed off the list and then we'll work on the next one.

-Adam Jonas: 00:40:38
+Mark Erhardt: 00:40:38

 Yeah, Gloria and I have been writing, waiting for confirmation series and uptake newsletter.
 Next week we're going to talk about mempool policy as an interface for layer 2 protocols.